alice-letourneur/arcade-game/README.md

 **Objective**

-Help the girl to cross the road avoiding the bugs.
+Help the girl to collect the key to open the treasure chest.
+Make sure the girl avoids the bugs when crossing the road.

 **To Do**
 - [x] Player cannot move off canvas